-A clinical practica or internship also is completed at the doctoral level.
+A clinical practica is required at the doctoral level.
+Students may also chose to complete a clinical internship if they want to obtain additional clinical experience.
 Other clinical practicum and internship included in the Planned Program satisfy entry-level requirements.
-Students must comply with all rules and procedures established by the Clinical Coordinator when taking a doctorallevel clinical practicum or internship.
+Students must comply with all rules and procedures established by the Clinical Coordinator when taking a doctoral-level clinical practicum or internship.
 Notify the clinical coordinator if an approved supervisor for licensure is required.

 Students are expected to be working at their clinical site, beginning the first day of classes and ending the last day of classes.
 Students must complete a minimum number of hours onsite as directed by the university supervisor and contracted with the clinical site.
-Among those hours, a minimum number must be spent in direct service with clients.
+Among those hours, a minimum number must be spent in direct service with clients per 2016 CACREP standards.